-- 1. No one shall create any type of audio, video or photographic recording of court proceedings, whether taking place in the courtroom or another location, including the hallways or outside the courtroom, without prior permission from the court and must follow Supreme Court Rule 1001 and any amendments thereto. - 2.
-Anyone seeking permission to make an audio, video or photographic recording shall contact the administrative assistant of the division of the court in which the proceeding is taking place at least seven (7) days prior to the hearing.
+- A) No one shall create any type of audio, video, or photographic recording of court proceedings, whether taking place in the courtroom, by Zoom, or other video-conferencing program, including the hallways or outside the courtroom, without prior permission from the Court and must follow Supreme Court Rule 1001 and any amendments thereto. - B) Anyone seeking permission to make an audio, video or photographic recording shall contact the administrative assistant of the division of the court in which the proceeding is taking place at least seven (7) days prior to the hearing.
 In the event the administrative assistant is not available, the requesting party shall contact the court administrator.
-The court may waive the seven-day period if it deems waiver to be appropriate. - 3.
-The administrative assistant, or court administrator in the administrative assistant's absence, shall notify the presiding judge of any requests for media recordings and advise the requesting party or parties of the judge's decision. - 4.
-Whenever the judge presiding over a case believes it is advisable, the chief judge may appoint a specific media coordinator for that case only. - 5.
-No one may photograph, interview or record a juror or witness during a court proceeding. - 6.
-No video or photographic recording shall be made of a defendant in a criminal case who is in restraints unless the defendant is seated at counsel table and the restraints are not visible in the image. - 7.
-No one shall make any photograph or record items of evidence that have not been admitted into evidence by the court. - 8.
-The presiding judge may restrict the locations within the courtroom where photography and recording equipment may be located or used.
+The Court may waive the seven-day period if it deems waiver to be appropriate. - C) The administrative assistant, or court administrator in the administrative assistant's absence, shall notify the presiding judge of any requests for media recordings and advise the requesting party or parties of the judge's decision. - D) Whenever the judge presiding over a case believes it is advisable, the chief judge may appoint a specific media coordinator for that case only. - E) No one may photograph, interview, or record a juror or witness during a court proceeding. - F) No video or photographic recording shall be made of a defendant in a criminal case who is in restraints unless the defendant is seated at counsel table and the restraints are not visible in the image. - G) No one shall take any photograph or record items of evidence that have not been admitted into evidence by the court. - H) The presiding judge may restrict the locations within the courtroom where photography and recording equipment may be located or used.